astorise/homelab/README.md

    archive.

 After downloading the archive, set the `WSL_IMAGE_ARCHIVE` environment variable to its path before running commands.
+This variable is required at build time and the build will error if it is missing.
 For example:

 ```bash
 export WSL_IMAGE_ARCHIVE=/path/to/env-dev-image.tar